ArtifexSoftware/mupdf/docs/reference/javascript/types/StrokeState.rst

 .. method:: StrokeState.prototype.getDashPattern()

-	Get an array of numbers of lengths for the dashes and gaps in the dash pattern.
+	Get the dash pattern as an array of numbers specifying alternating lengths of dashes and gaps.

 	:returns: Array of number